 ideas / variations

-- Mix 2 parts dal with one part peanut butter and spread on toast.
-We call this veg toast.
-It’s unreal.
+- Mix 2 parts dal with one part peanut butter and spread on toast for breakfast and top with cilantro or other herbs.

 - Serve with your favorite basmati rice or as an accompaniment to a salad.

 - No jaggery?
 Or asafoetida?
-You can use honey & garlic respectively.
+Use honey & garlic respectively.